Scandit/barcodescanner-sdk-for-web-samples/extended/README.md

 _You'll be able to access the development server through both `http` and `https`, you should use `https` because of possible browser restrictions._

+# Browser restrictions

+HTTPS is needed by browsers for security reasons as the Scandit Web SDK library asks for camera access.
+To learn more about browser support and other important notes, take a look at the [Web SDK documentation](http://docs.scandit.com/stable/web/index.html#important-notes).